evanca/quick-portfolio/_posts/2020-03-10-how-to-configure-raspbian-linux.md

 ssh pi@192.168.1.10
 ```

-## Preparing the SSD
+# Booting from SSD
-Technically, the Raspberry Pi 4 doesn’t support booting from micro SATA yet.
-You can get around this booting issue  by assigning root to /dev/sda.
-Technically, the Raspberry Pi still boots from the MicroSD card but then all IO to root happens on the mSATA drive.
+Technically, the Raspberry Pi 4 doesn’t support booting from SSD yet.
+You can get around this booting issue by assigning root path to /dev/sda.
+Technically, the Raspberry Pi still boots from the MicroSD card but then all reads and writes to the root directory happens on the mSATA drive.
 This "Try At Home" <a href="https://www.youtube.com/watch?v=FM9wuFLufyA">YouTube video</a> gives great step-by-step instructions.

 {% include tip.html content="This optional step, to boot from an SSD, may differ depending on your setup.
 My SSD mounted as /dev/sda, but yours may not.
 To find your SSD run the “sudo fdisk --list” command.
 Your SSD will be described like “Disk /dev/sda: 238.5 GiB, Disk model: SD mSATA.”
 Take note of the path, e.g. /dev/sda, and use that wherever you see “/dev/sda” referenced below." %}